 Go to Microsoft Account Settings > Notifications.
-Email or follow this link and remove the outlook account.
+Email or follow this link and extract the outlook account.

 Migrating Existing Live or Hotmail Email Account to Outlook :

-Said that, Many might not be wanting to keep their Live account at all and want to migrate to a new account which just has .outlook.com and no .live etc.
+Said that Many might not be wanting to keep their Live account at all and want to migrate to a new account, which has .outlook.com and no .live, etc.

-This can done using an option, Rename your Account, which you already saw above under Create Alias Option in Mail settings.
+It can be done using an option, Rename your Account, which you already saw above under Create Alias Option in Mail settings.

-When you use this, you lose your live account this means any email sent to this account will no longer be handled, but all old email will be kept..
-This is the primary reason why aliases are better.
+When you use this, you lose your live account.
+It means, any email sent to this account will no longer be handled, but all old emails will be kept..
+It is the primary reason why aliases are better.
 You will get a clear warning which says :